 Can I cook over it?

 Technically, yes.
-A propane campfire is basically the same thing as a normal propane grill, so there’s no problem in cooking a few things over the flame.
+A propane fire pit is basically the same thing as a normal propane grill, so there’s no problem in cooking a few things over the flame.

 But have you seen the inside of your grill lately?
 After the grease of a few hamburgers and grilled vegetables, the inside becomes a sticky mess.

-So if you don’t want your new propane campfire to look like that, it’s best to limit cooking over it to just some marshmallows, hot dogs, and other things that aren’t too messy.
+So if you don’t want your new portable propane fire pit to look like that, it’s best to limit cooking over it to just some marshmallows, hot dogs, and other things that aren’t too messy.

 How long will my propane tank last?